jdanil/skunkworks/README.md

 But as a project grows being able to tweak configuration becomes more important.
 Once you eject from `create-react-app` you're on your own.

-This project is designed to be modular.
+This project is designed for maintainability, efficiency, and developer experience.
-Constructed as a monorepo it encourages portable code with isolated dependencies.
+Constructed as a monorepo it encourages packages of modular code with isolated dependencies.
+Configuration is shared between packages while remaining overridable.
 This provides a separation of concerns and allows for sustainable growth.

 If a project is forked from this repository it can be compared with future releases to adopt changes.